tomasherceg/dotvvm-docs/Pages/basics-validation.md

     {
         if (BeginDate >= EndDate)
         {
-            yield return this.CreateValidationResult(t => t.BeginDate, "The begin date of the appointment must be lower than the end date.");
+            yield return validationContext.CreateValidationResult<AppointmentData>("The begin date of the appointment must be lower than the end date.", t => t.BeginDate, t => t.EndDate);
         }
     }
 }